 I get up at 05:00 in the mornings to eat breakfast, do some exercises, studying Spanish, quiet time, before I go to work.
 But this morning I could not get to my Spanish books.
 For an hour I prayed for this child.

-God gave me Proverbs 12:18 ‘the words of the wise bring healing’ I knew God was saying to me that I had to pray healing into this hand.
+God gave me Proverbs 12:18 ‘the words of the wise bring healing’ I knew God was saying to me that I had to pray for healing into this hand.
 ‘Wisdom is to fear God.’
 Proverbs 9:10 ‘Fear of the Lord is the foundation of wisdom.’
 My reverential fear for the loving God, my words, my prayer to Him will bring healing and He will do it.

-I started praying healing into the hand and had so much peace in my heart but when I thought of the facts, a single tiny artery, the poor color and circulation of the hand, a cold hand, fear gripped my heart.
-Strangely when I sat down with this fear in my heart to pray, the first words that would come up in my heart was involuntary ‘Praise God!’ and peace that filled my heart.
+I started praying for healing into the hand and had so much peace in my heart but when I thought of the facts, a single tiny artery, the poor color and circulation of the hand, a cold hand, fear gripped my heart.
+Strangely when I sat down with this fear in my heart to pray, the first words that would come up in my heart were involuntary ‘Praise God!’ and peace that filled my heart.

-On the ward round just after 08:00 the color of the hand was so worrying.
+On the ward round just after 08:00, the color of the hand was so worrying.
 I decided to prick the finger with a needle after the rounds as a final answer to what is happening.
-But it just so happened that I was so busy being pulled to the dressing room, calls from out patients, the OR, I just could not get back to him.
-And I thought maybe God just wants me to keep on praying healing into this hand and while doing surgery and every moment I had I prayed the words He gave me; Healing into His hand in His Name’
+But it just so happened that I was so busy being pulled to the dressing room, calls from outpatients, the OR, I just could not get back to him.
+And I thought maybe God just wants me to keep on praying for healing into this hand and while doing surgery and every moment I had I prayed the words He gave me; Healing into His hand in His Name’